shipyardapp/Shipyard-Documentation/docs/tutorials/create-blueprint.md

 ### Step 2 - Provide Blueprint Variables

-1. Click the **plus sign** to add a new Blueprint Variable.
+1. Click the **plus sign** next to Blueprint Variables to add a new Blueprint Variable.
 This will pop up a menu to input information about the Blueprint Variable.

 ![](../.gitbook/assets/shipyard_2022_09_06_15_39_38.png)